 They have templates to make other things from your own images like notebooks, diaries and calendars and ebooks.They have also recently added a service that lets you take photos from your Facebook wall direct to a photo book template.
 Read about it here for more info.

-I will do my best to put their promotional offers on here from time to time, so If you are thinking of trying it, for the moment through to 26th March 2014:
+I will do my best to put their promotional offers on here from time to time, so If you are thinking of trying it: